CPS

 Contact Grinke Stewart Law for a Case Consultation

 If you have been accused of child neglect or abuse, or if you suspect your child has suffered abuse or neglect, you need to act quickly.
 Learn how to protect your child and yourself by speaking with one of our skilled attorneys.
-Call Grinke Stewart Law, PLLC at (469) 598-2001 to discuss your legal matter or click here to schedule a consultation with one of our attorneys.
+Call Grinke Stewart Law, PLLC at (469) 598-2001 to discuss your legal matter with one of our attorneys.

 Contact Us